MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 2. Open a DB2 command line processor, with a user that has **SYSADM** or **SYSCTRL** permissions.
     * On Windows systems, click **Start → IBM DB2 → Command Line Processor**.
     * On Linux or UNIX systems, go to **~/sqllib/bin** and enter `./db2`.
-3. To create the MobileFirst Server database, enter the SQL statements similar to the following example.
+3. To create the {{ site.data.keys.mf_server }} database, enter the SQL statements similar to the following example.

 Replace the user name **mfpuser** with your own.